Haroldgm/html/README.md

 This repository contains the lessons I learned during my refresher study of HTML

-## Running the html files on local web server
+## Host the html files on local web server

 Navigate to the checkout folder then run the python webserver